Life moves quickly. It’s easy to get distracted. But that can be costly.

 - Alcoholic beverages

-- Any single item whose price is more than $2,500 (or more than $175 in the case of clothing items)
+- Any single non-clothing item whose price is more than $2,500

 Even if you buy more than $2,500 worth of stuff, it could all be sales tax-free.
 The FAQs explain:

-“As long as the price of each individual item is $2,500 or less, you can purchase as many items as you want together, tax-free, even if all the items added together cost more than $2,500.”
+“If the price of each individual item is $2,500 or less, you can combine as many items as you want, tax-free, even if the combined items cost more than $2,500.”

 During the annual Mississippi Second Amendment Weekend, firearms, ammunition and certain hunting supplies are exempt from sales tax.